maryamradd/fsnd-trivia/backend/README.md

 #### POST /questions

-- can be used as a search query or for creating a new question based of the body of the request
+- can be used as a search query or for creating a new question based on the body of the request

-##### Searching questions
+#### Searching questions

 Request Body: